 Each person should have a personalized medication list, not only their current medication, but also their past meds.
 You can type up a document or just write it down.
 You should give your medication list to all your providers, including your pharmacist, dentist, acupuncturist, primary care physician, or anyone who is providing your health care.
-Dr. Fu recommends that you check the American Society of Health-System Pharmacists website for an online form to record your Medicine List.
-For additional tips, refer to Helping patients keep and up-to-date medication list from the American Pharmacist Association.
+Dr. Fu recommends that you check the American Society of Health-System Pharmacists website for an online form to record your medicine list.

 3. Get a consultation every time you pick up a prescription.